KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/shadow_work_the_gateway_to_wholeness.md

 - Anxiety is not an enemy.
   It is the body’s attempt at protection.
 - Patterns are not broken by discipline alone.
-  They are dissolved by awareness.
+  They dissolve in awareness.
 - The nervous system does not respond to judgment.
   It responds to presence.

-This is why “shadow work” is not a concept — it is biological.
+Shadow work is not a concept—it is embodied biology.

 When you bring compassion and consciousness into an unintegrated part of the psyche, the nervous system reorganizes.
 The story reorganizes.